gbgithubcoursera/dataCleaning/codeBook.md

 # The run_analysis Script:

 In this script we are goin to accomplish the following:
-(a) Merges the training and the test sets to create one data set.
+--- Merges the training and the test sets to create one data set.
-(b) Extracts only the measurements on the mean and standard deviation for each measurement.
+--- Extracts only the measurements on the mean and standard deviation for each measurement.
-(c) Uses descriptive activity names to name the activities in the data set
+--- Uses descriptive activity names to name the activities in the data set
-(d) Appropriately labels the data set with descriptive variable names.
+--- Appropriately labels the data set with descriptive variable names.
-(e) From the data set in (d), creates a second, independent tidy data set with
+--- From the data set in (d), creates a second, independent tidy data set with
     the average of each variable for each activity and each subject.

 The script reads both training and test data